level12/keg-auth/readme.rst

    -  Menus may be tracked on the auth manager, which will reset their cached access on login/logout
    -  ``keg_auth/navigation.html`` template has a helper ``render_menu`` to render a given menu as a ul

       -  ``{% import "keg_auth/navigation.html" as navigation %}``
       -  ``render_menu(auth_manager.menus['main'])``

+   -  Collapsible groups can be added to navigation menus by passing a ``nav_group`` string to the NavItem constructor.
+NavItems with ``nav_group`` and sub-items will display as a collapsible sub-menu.
+      A group can be made 'open' by default by passing ``nav_group`` in the template context.
+Note that in order to use this parameter you must import the navigation template helpers with context:

+      -  ``{% import "keg_auth/navigation.html" as navigation with context %}``

+      Alternatively you can use ``{% include 'keg_auth/navigation.html' %}`` to render the 'main' menu with context.
+   -  NavItems can specify an icon to display in the menu item by passing an ``icon_class`` string to the NavItem constructor. e.g., ``NavItem('Title', NavURL(...), icon_class='fas fa-shopping-cart')``.
    -  Example:

    .. code-block:: python